 Gender refers to socially and culturally constructed roles, behaviours, expressions and identities of girls, women, boys, men, and trans people.
 One example of a gender role is that boys may be expected to play with trucks and girls with dolls.
 The ways people think about gender change over time and are different across cultures.

 Often people’s sex and gender match up, but many people identify as a gender that is different from the sex they were assigned at birth.

 Gender identity and gender expression are terms that can also be confused with one another.
 While a person’s gender identity and gender expression are often similar, they do not always match.
 A person may express gender in a way that differs from how they feel on the inside.

-Gender identity is the internal and psychological sense of oneself as a woman, a man, both, in between, or neither.
+Gender identity is the internal and psychological sense of oneself as a female, male, both, in between, or neither.
 Only you can determine your gender identity.

 Gender expression is how one outwardly shows gender, including through name and pronoun choice, style of dress, voice or hairstyle.
 Gender expression may be referred to as masculine, feminine or androgynous.
 A person may change how they express themselves depending on the situation they are in (at a business meeting, home alone, out with friends).

 Explore gender diversity, identity and expression using this diagram and worksheet.